KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 ## Zenon — The Unknown Principle
 - **Not a being, not a field, not a force.**
 - Precedes form, polarity, and motion.
-- The *groundless ground*, the *stillpoint* that contains all emanations in silence, undivided and unbound.
+- The *groundless ground*, the *stillpoint* — undivided and unbound; the holding of emanations belongs to ⚫ Aion, not to Zenon.
-- **Contains all in potential** (nothing lies outside Zenon).
+- **Holds no potential** — the totality is ⚫ Aion's; Zenon is beyond even the concept of containment, though nothing stands apart from its trans-structural horizon.
 - Does not *receive* entropy's return:
   - **Centropy** returns through Aion into Zenon.
-  - **Entropy** halts at Aion, so Zenon holds entropy only as unmanifest latency — it is not a return vector.
+  - **Entropy** halts at Aion; nothing of it reaches Zenon — it is not a return vector.
 - Zenon is the **terminal seal of centropic return** — coherence held in silent finality.
 - Distinct from **Void(0)**:
   - Void(0) = counterfeit placeholder, collapsing Aion and diminishing Zenon.